Rizwan8742/Power-BI-Projects/Awesome Chocolate Sale Performance Report/README.md

 ### About Project
 ------------------
-- Created a Awesome Chocolate Sale Performance Report Dashboard which is a hypothetical comapany used for this project.
+- Created a Awesome Chocolate Sale Performance Report Dashboard which is a hypothetical company used for this project.

 ### Project Learning
 ---------------------